 It's true that getting stakeholder buy-in for a scheme that includes 20% off the job training might seem like a substantial obstacle, but the alternative to this investment in the future is bigger problems caused by our digital skills shortage getting even worse.
 So, if you're looking for a proactive approach to training employees to fulfil your data demands, think about apprenticeships.

-If you’re interested in offering data apprenticeships in your business, contact Anita Ibrahim in our talent solutions team.
+If you’re interested in offering data apprenticeships in your business, contact Ruth Walsh in our talent solutions team.

 The spring Budget always grabs the headlines, but a key talking point in 2021 was the changes to capital allowances.
 The super deduction for plant and machinery is especially good news for the retail sector, just as footfall is set to rise.